mskcc/vcf2maf/README.md

     perl vcf2maf.pl --input-vcf test.vcf --output-maf test.maf

-If you have VEP installed in a different folder like `/opt/vep`, and cached in `/srv/vep`, then point the script there:
+If you have VEP in a different folder like `/opt/vep`, and cached in `/srv/vep`, then point the script there:

     perl vcf2maf.pl --input-vcf test.vcf --output-maf test.maf --vep-path /opt/vep --vep-data /srv/vep